TheTexta/obsidian-main/Psychology/Social Psychology/Prejudice.md

 ###### LGBTQ+ Prejudice

 ### Types of Prejudice
+Hindsight bias and just world phenomena bias both play a role in prejudice justification which is factually unfounded.
 #### Social inequalities and divisions
 When some people have money, power, prestige and others do not, people the categorise people based on these inequalities and divisions.
 ##### In-group / out-group